The Pillage of Rome (The Play)

 At Ariminum.

-Alaric and his Visigoths sack the city and other cities, as they move south in their march to Rome.
-A warrior of the Goths approaches his king, by the name of Heldebald.
+Alaric and his Visigoths sack the city and continue their march southward towards Rome.
+A warrior of the Goths approaches his king.
+His name is Heldebald.

 HELDEBALD.

-Shall the manifest resistance of the Romans be that passive, as they have been in these cities we have dominated, my king?
+Shall the Romans continue to offer such passive resistance as they have in these cities we have conquered, my king?

 ALARIC.

-I have learnt well from being amongst them to know that they are an aristocratic people of the utmost history and legacy.
+I have learnt well from my time amongst them—they are an aristocratic people, proud of their long history and legacy.

 HELDEBALD.

-I fear that the Romans shall never allow our people to live, beside them in absolute peace and accordance.
+I fear the Romans shall never allow our people to live beside them in true peace and harmony.

 ALARIC.

-I believe in one thing only, that our kingdom shall one day soon be an independent nation of Gothic brethren.
+I believe in but one thing—that our kingdom shall, one day soon, be an independent nation of Gothic brethren.

 HELDEBALD.

-I hope that as a Visigoth, I live to see that glorious culmination of our history.
+I hope that, as a Visigoth, I live to see that glorious day—the culmination of our history.

 ALARIC.

-Even, if we are to perish ultimately at the hands of the Romans, another Gothic king and warrior shall take my place, with tremendous honour displayed.
-Our people shall never bow to their subjugation voluntarily again.
+Even if we are to perish ultimately at the hands of the Romans, another Gothic king and warrior shall rise to take my place, with honour.
+Our people shall never bow again to Roman subjugation.

 HELDEBALD.

-The people put their trust in thee, my king to lead them on to victory, over the mendacious Romans.
+The people place their trust in thee, my king, to lead them to victory over the deceitful Romans.

 ALARIC.

-I am always grateful for their unwavering devotion to the cause and to me, their faithful king.
+I am always grateful for their steadfast devotion—to the cause, and to me, their king.

 HELDEBALD.

-I am thy faithful servant and warrior to serve whatever thou orderest me to accomplish obediently.
+I am thy faithful servant and warrior, ready to carry out whatever thou commandest of me.

 ALARIC.

-I am totally conscious about that fact, and I have undeniable trust in my men to fight gallantly, at my side always.
+I am well aware of thy loyalty, and I trust my men to fight gallantly by my side.

 HELDEBALD.